vwfinley/SpotTrains/README.md

 ## To launch with help:
 	SpotTrains --help

-## To setup SpotTrains an automatic task, see here:
+## To setup SpotTrains as an automatic task, see here:
 https://www.windowscentral.com/how-create-automated-task-using-task-scheduler-windows-10